fffaraz/mydistro/README.md

 # mydistro

-A minimal Linux distribution built entirely from source.
+A minimal Linux distribution built entirely from source, inside Docker.

 This project is in early development and is not yet functional for general use.

-# Philosophy and Principles
+## Philosophy and Principles

 - **Source transparency**: All source code comes from upstream git repositories.
 No tarballs, no binaries.
 - **Atomic builds**: No package manager, no partial updates.
 The entire OS is built as one unit.